-Turks and Caicos’ luxury property market is healthy
+Turks and Caicos’ luxury property market heats up

-Villa prices fell by 4.16% y-o-y in 2016 to about US$1.37 million.
+Likewise, the average price of single-family homes rose by 6.24% in 2018 from a year earlier, to about US$1.46 million.
 Some of the most exquisite standalone luxury villas in Turks and Caicos include Saving Grace, Coral House, and Hawksbill on Grace Bay, Turtle Tail Estate in Turtle Tail, Mandalay and Long Bay House in Long Bay.
 Other new managed villa projects in the islands that are gaining international attention include The Residences by Grace Bay Resorts, Beach Enclave North Shore, Beach Enclave Long Bay, Beach Enclave Grace Bay, Gansevoort Villas, The Dunes, Blue Cay Estate, Shore Club Villas and Rock House by Grace Bay Resorts.

 There are no restrictions on foreign ownership.
 Foreigners wishing to buy property in Turks and Caicos need not ask permission from the Government.

 There are no restrictions on foreign property ownership, and no requirements to develop land within a certain period of time.
 Undeveloped land can be held indefinitely for future use or investment.

 The completion of Providenciales International Airport expansion, and the opening of two new private air terminals for private jet flights have boosted the advantages the Turks and Caicos Islands have over its regional neighbors.

 There are minimal flight times from major US cities and Canada.
 The islands are low density, there are no traffic jams; a low crime rate; and US money is used.